DLTK's Crafts for Kids

 There is a small (single page) and larger (two templates) version to choose from.

-This paper chameleon craft is a great accompaniment to the children’s
+This paper chameleon craft is a great accompaniment to the children’s book The Mixed-Up Chameleon by Eric Carle.

 - something to color with if using the B&W version,